ZerdBG3/RAW/Features.md

 ## Spells ⚙️ `spells`
 * Call Lightning creates a storm area, inside which the caster can target a smaller area to deal damage each turn (recast is usable while wildshaped, even with the [`spells_wildshape`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#spells---wildshape-%EF%B8%8F-spells_wildshape) option disabled)
+* Cone of Cold range increased to 18 meters
 * Feign Death provides a Dismiss spell to the caster (duration changed as well, even with the [`spells_duration`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#spells---duration-%EF%B8%8F-spells_duration) option disabled)
 * Fireball radius increased from 4 to 6 meters
 * Hail of Thorns converted to a concentration self-buff spell that applies the effect on the next ranged attack
 * Haste extra action can only be used for attacking (one attack only - no Extra Attack), Dash, Disengage or Hide
 * Hunter's Mark counts as a separate damage entry and can critically strike
+* Hypnotic Pattern duration increased to 10 turns
 * Ice Knife no longer interacts with surfaces
 * Produce Flame is a spell container, with instant attacking as an option (normal temporary spells after summoning the flame are still there as well)
 * Sleep lasts for 10 turns instead of 2 and it's a circular area, which the targets are selected based on HP on increasing order